KasparEtter/ef1p/pages/email/email.md

 SPF record type
 </summary>

-There used to be an `SPF` record type for publishing SPF records but since this type never gained enough traction, it was discontinued in favor of the unstructured `TXT` record type.
+There used to be an `SPF` record type for publishing SPF records, but since this type never gained enough traction, it was discontinued in favor of the unstructured `TXT` record type.
 Nowadays, SPF records [have to be published in `TXT` records](https://tools.ietf.org/html/rfc7208#section-3.1).